 How old do I have to be to lifeguard?

 To be a certified lifeguard you must be 16 years of age but you could start your training for both as young as age 12!
 To be a swim instructor you must be 15 years of age.

 All manuals and certification fees are covered in your course cost.
 You are only required to pay for the courses themselves.

 What should I bring to my course?

 Bathing suit and towel (you may want two of each), comfortable clothing, whistle, notebook, paper, pen, pencil, lunch, dinner, snacks, proof of age, pre-requisite certifications and all manuals used in previous courses.
-For courses run at the Tomlinson Aqua Park, sunscreen, sunglasses and a hat are recommended.
+For courses run at the Outdoor Aqua Park, sunscreen, sunglasses and a hat are recommended.